Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Bancha tea leaves on an isolated white background.

-Bancha is a type of green tea, specifically a sencha tea.
+Bancha is a type of sencha tea.
 Sencha refers to the method of processing the tea leaves, which involves steaming and rolling the leaves to preserve their natural flavor and color.

-Brewing: Bancha tea is typically prepared by steeping the tea leaves in hot water, usually around 176-194°F (80-90°C), for about 1-2 minutes.
-The steeping time and water temperature, however, can be adjusted according to personal preference.
-Some people even enjoy brewing bancha tea with cooler water for a milder flavor.
+To make bancha tea steep the tea leaves in hot water, around 176-194ยฐF (80-90ยฐC), for 1-2 minutes.
+The steeping time and water temperature can be adjusted according to personal preference.
+Some people even brew bancha with cooler water to get a milder flavor.
+As with all teas, when you find your favorite experiment a bit with temperature and steeping time.

 Genmaicha